100% Grass-Fed Whey Protein Powder

 Entire Life on Pasture - Defined

-The point is, no matter where the farm, being 100% grassfed does not provide a well rounded enough diet for the animal to flourish nor does it speak to anywhere on the planet known for grassfed dairy farms.
+No matter where the farm, being 100% grassfed, does not provide a well rounded enough diet for the animal to flourish, nor does it speak to anywhere on the planet known for grassfed dairy farms.
 Every quality grassfed dairy farm operation in existence has naturally cut grasses with other vegetation.

-The reality is, 99% of brands are simply repackaging a product from a turn-key ingredient company (middleman) and have zero ties or visibility to the upstream supply chain (farms) that actually produces the milk and takes care of these "100% grassfed" animals.
+- The reality is, 99% of brands are simply repackaging a product from a turn-key ingredient company (middleman) and have zero ties or visibility to the upstream supply chain (farms) that produces the milk and takes care of these "100% grass-fed" animals.

-Not so common knowledge, but Fonterra is the 5th largest diary company in the world and consists of over 10,500 dairy farms in New Zealand.
-If you buy Grassfed Whey from New Zealand (the world's largest exporter), there's a good chance it comes from a Fonterra owned farm.
-This is essentially the dairy outfit that supplies China with milk.
+Not so common knowledge, but Fonterra is the 5th largest dairy company in the world and consists of over 10,500 dairy farms in New Zealand.
+If you buy Grassfed Whey sourced from New Zealand (the world's largest exporter), there's a good chance it comes from a Fonterra owned industrial farm.
+Fonterra is essentially the dairy outfit that supplies China with milk.

-Regardless of the ultra-high-temp-short-time (UHTST) processing temperatures which optimize exporting capabilities and shelf-life over quality, Fonterra's definition of "grassfed" is defined by an 80% diet of grass silage, hay, and forage crops target.
-This detail will not however be on the package.
-Which begs the question; would you pay the same premium price for a protein that’s marketed as 80% grassfed vs. 100%?
+Regardless of the ultra-high-temp-short-time (UHTST) processing temperatures which optimize exporting capabilities and shelf-life over quality, Fonterra's definition of "grassfed" is a targeted 80% diet of grass silage, hay, and forage crops.
+This level of detail will not, however, be on the package along with any other component of the farms or source of exact origin.

 Without the Right Location, 95% let alone 100% Grassfed Whey Protein isn't Realistic -